 Why is There a Medicare Late Enrollment Penalty?

-Medicare created late enrollment penalties in order to encourage beneficiaries to enroll in health coverage insurance during the initial enrollment period.
-In order to fund Medicare, the program needs eligible beneficiaries to enroll when they’re first eligible.
+Medicare created late enrollment penalties to encourage beneficiaries to enroll in health coverage insurance during the Initial Enrollment Period.
+To fund Medicare, the program needs eligible beneficiaries to enroll when they’re first eligible.

 Part A Late Enrollment Penalty

-For most Americans, this will not apply as they qualify for Medicare Part A for a $0 premium due to working for at least 10 years for themselves or their spouse.
+For most Americans, this will not apply as they qualify for Medicare Part A for a $0 premium due to working for at least ten years for themselves or their spouse.

 Those not in this situation must enroll in Part A when they’re first eligible unless they have creditable health coverage.
 If they don’t have creditable coverage and don’t start their Part A, they have a Medicare Late-Enrollment-Penalty.